charmed-kubernetes/bundle/fragments/k8s/core/README.md

 ### Using a specific Kubernetes version

-You can select a specific version or series of Kubernetes by configuring CDK to use a specific snap channel.
+You can select a specific version or series of Kubernetes by configuring the charms to use a specific snap channel.
 For example, to use the 1.6 series:

 ```